Big Brothers Big Sisters of America

-Big Brothers Big Sisters of America is a 501(c)(3) non-profit organization whose mission is to "create and support one-to-one mentoring relationships that ignite the power and promise of youth".
+Big Brothers Big Sisters of America is an American 501(c)(3) non-profit organization whose mission is to "create and support one-to-one mentoring relationships that ignite the power and promise of youth".
 Adult volunteers are matched with children from age 5 to young adulthood.
 It was founded by Ernest Kent Coulter.

-As one of the oldest and largest youth mentoring organizations in the United States, BBBSA provides guidance, resources, and support to its network of local BBBS agencies.
+BBBSA provides guidance, resources, and support to its network of local BBBS agencies.

-Local BBBS agencies operate under the umbrella of BBBSA, implementing mentoring programs in their respective communities.
+Local BBBS agencies operate under BBBSA and implement mentoring programs in their communities.
 These agencies match adult volunteers (Bigs) with children (Littles) ages 5 through young adulthood.
-The specific age range of children and youth served may vary by affiliate.

-The mentoring programs offered by local BBBS agencies are designed to help children reach their full potential and thrive in various aspects of their lives, including education, social skills, and personal development.
+The mentoring programs focus on education, social skills, and personal development.

 Congressional charter

-The group holds a congressional charter under Title 36 of the United States Code.
+The organization holds a congressional charter under Title 36 of the United States Code.